WINDER LAW FIRM

 Additional Toxic Substances (DCBP, Chloroform, Nitrate, etc.)

-According to the Environmental Working Group (EWG), testing from 2018 to 2023 showed Fort Detrick’s drinking water contained 15 contaminants, 8 of which were above health guidelines.
+According to the Environmental Working Group (EWG), testing from 2018 to 2023 showed Fort Detrick’s drinking water contained 15 contaminants.
+8 of the contaminants found were above health guidelines.

 Contaminants that exceeded EWG health guidelines: